top of page

 10 A fiery stream issued and came forth from before him: thousand thousands (of angels) ministered unto him, and ten thousand times ten thousand stood before him (the myriad people of the final "Beast" power, false Christianity): the judgment was set ("the court was seated" - NKJV, NIV), and the books were opened (the record of false Christianity was examined).

-11 I beheld then because of the voice of the great words which the horn spake (its last "great" words were those of Adolf Hitler who was highly motivated by false Christian, Jew hating ideology, and who 1) planned to replace the Bible with his own book "Mein Kampf" in German churches, 2) planned, and began, to destroy God's chosen people, the Jews, and replace them with his own chosen people, the Germans, and 3) sought to create a one thousand year "reich" under German rule, as a counterfeit of Christ's prophesied, imminent, one thousand year reign on Earth): I beheld even till the beast was slain (after its final abominable act, the Holocaust), and his body destroyed, and given to the burning flame.
+11 I beheld then because of the voice of the great words which the horn spake (its last "great" words came from the mouth of German leader Adolf Hitler who was highly motivated by Rome's false Christian, Jew hating ideology, and who 1) planned to replace the Bible with his own book "Mein Kampf" in German churches, 2) planned, and began, to destroy God's chosen people, the Jews, and replace them with his own chosen people, the Germans, and 3) sought to create a one thousand year "reich" under German rule, as a counterfeit of Christ's prophesied, imminent, one thousand year reign on Earth): I beheld even till the beast was slain (in 1945, after its final abominable act, the Holocaust), and his body destroyed, and given to the burning flame.

 12 As concerning the rest of the beasts, they (also) had their dominion (over Jerusalem and the Jews) taken away (most Beast powers had long since lost control over Jerusalem, but still had many Jews living in their midst, who were therefore under their "dominion".
 In the aftermath of WW2, Jews from all nations, including the former Beast powers, were able to return to the Holy Land.
 For more on this see "The Two Witnesses"): yet their lives (the lives of the Beast powers) were prolonged for a season and time (from the end of WW2 until the return of Christ, which is why the peoples of the Western world still live by the heritage of the eighth head of the Beast, i.e. false Christianity, and why the peoples of the Islamic world still live by the heritage of the seventh head of the Beast, i.e. Islam).